Workplace confession: I was paid to write hundreds of fake reviews

 Despite my flagrant ignorance, the positive reinforcement kept coming.
 One review from my gig provider (just don't call them employers) went as far as calling me the best writer he had ever hired.
 Given my pensive shillery made its way through the red mist of wine-filled evenings after work, I imagine the standard of the other $3 articles he was getting wasn't exactly the highest.

-As I became more experienced in the art of the bullshit prose, the complexity of the topics increased.
+As I became more experienced in the art of the bull**** prose, the complexity of the topics increased.

 From the history of QR codes to the use of the subjunctive in English, I quickly graduated to mesothelioma.